sokratis12GR/Curio-Tracker/README.md

 # SETUP

-## Download the ZIP of this repository by clicking the green "<> Code" btn:
+## Download the ZIP of this repository by clicking the green "<> Code" btn or via the releases page download the '.zip' folder and extract it at an accessible location:
 <img width="376" height="333" alt="image" src="https://github.com/user-attachments/assets/080c3f2e-2f20-4771-93fa-89688b696749" />